KPMG's US boss gave us 8 pieces of advice for women looking to get promoted at work

 She has made it part of her mandate to get more women into not just male-dominated industries but also find ways to get more women in work at a senior level.

-So Business Insider was very excited to sit down with Doughtie over tea in Davos, Switzerland for the World Economic Forum meeting.
+So Business Insider was very excited to sit down with Doughtie over tea in Davos, Switzerland for the World Economic Forum meeting this year.

 She gave us a rundown on how she plans to help shape the global agenda, not just at KPMG, on getting more women into work.
 On top of that, she told us some key advice she would give women and employers about how the mindset has to change about females breaking through the barriers to reach senior positions in their careers.